New Jersey Truck Accident Lawyers

 Due to the special factors of an accident involving any type of commercial truck, any attorney handling such as a case must thoroughly understand the federal and state laws and regulations that govern trucking companies and their drivers.
 For example, the Federal Motor Carrier Safety Administration (FMCSA) regulates every trucking company and truck driver in the United States.
 FMCSA regulations control everything from driver hours, training, medical requirements and drug and alcohol testing to vehicle maintenance and beyond.
 Keefe Law Firm’s truck accident lawyers are well-versed in FMCSA regulations and know how to find critical evidence to support a truck accident victim’s case.
 Keefe Law Firm’s attorneys, paralegals and investigators know the ins and outs of handling trucking accidents, whether negotiating with insurance companies or litigating cases in court.
 Our entire team is dedicating to getting the best possible results for our clients so that they can get their lives back.

-How to file a claim after a truck crash in New Jersey
+How to file a claim after a truck accident in New Jersey

 Step 1 – Get Help Call, or ensure that someone else calls 911.
 All of those involved should seek a safe place to wait for the police and emergency services.
 It is important that you stay at the accident site until the police clear you to leave or you are being transported a hospital.